khanh-devos/blog_memory/_posts/2024-11-11-Vectors-and-Vector-Spaces.md

 loadingMathjax: true
 ---

+A. **VECTORS**:
-A vector is a mathematical object that represents a quantity with both magnitude and direction
+- A vector is a mathematical object that represents a quantity with both magnitude and direction

 1. **Magnitude $\Vert v \Vert$** : a length or size of vector, given a vector $\vec{v}$ = [$v_{1}$, $v_{2}$,... , $v_{n}$], we have: